ritwikd/de_office/readme.md

 # de_office

-This is a map for the VALVE online shooter Counter-Strike: Global Offinsive.
+This is a map for the VALVE online shooter Counter-Strike: Global Offensive.
 It is based on the map cs_office but was rebuild from scratch with a complete unique layout.
 There are parts in this map which can be recognized so that the spirit of the great map cs_office has been preserved.

 ## Contributing